Stop Snacking to Lose Weight

 Willpower is no longer necessary to resist the handfuls of food you shouldn’t be eating when you have non-negotiable time boundaries around your meals.
 You will have space and energy to explore your interests and cultivate your relationships.
-You don’t need to check the fridge every 20 minutes.
-You don’t need to create a mess in the kitchen, just trying to get a snack.
-You don’t need to worry about eating a snack and not being able to stop.
+Not snacking means you don’t need to check the fridge every 20 minutes.
+It also means you don’t create a mess in the kitchen, just trying to get a snack.
+You also don’t need to worry about eating a snack and not being able to stop.
 Putting your food on a plate for a balanced meal means that there will be a distinct ending point to your feast.
 You can trust your body to send you the signals of satiety when you have sat down to the meal in a non-hurried, thoughtful, and purposeful way.

 4) Without snacks, you eat fewer calories.

 Eating three meals a day can also support your body while fueling it with fewer calories.
 Eating between meals allows for an almost unlimited amount of calories because you are never full or satisfied.
 Small meals make it harder to feel full.
 Personally, I like the idea of feeling full, and would rather eat 500-600 calories in one sitting instead of 100 calories at six separate times.
 Trying to limit myself to 100 calories in a meal or snack always resulted in overeating.